swissarthurfreeman/swissarthurfreeman.github.io/README.md

 ## Hello there, welcome 👋

-I work on Fullstack/DevOps/AI Engineering projects, with a background in computer science and IT experience in private banking, healthcare and academic environments, based in Geneva, Switzerland.
+I'm Arthur Freeman, I work on Fullstack/DevOps/AI Engineering projects, with a background in computer science and IT experience in private banking, healthcare and academic environments, based in Geneva, Genève, Switzerland, Suisse.

 - 🔭 I’m currently working on a universal ticketing solution integrating legacy software into a hospital environment.
 - ⚡ I've built my own GPT, Shakespeak, and did my research on Knowledge Graph Generation in [Text2KGBenchmarker](git)